Iogsotot/petshop/README.md

 To run the application, follow these steps:

-    Copy the repository code to your computer:
+ 1. Copy the repository code to your computer:

     ### `git clone [repository-url]`

-    Install project dependencies:
+ 2. Install project dependencies:

     ### `npm install`

-    Start the server:
+ 3. Start the server:

     ### `npm run server`

-    Launch the application in development mode:
+ 4. Launch the application in development mode:

     ### `npm start`

+ 5. Open `http://localhost:3000/` in your browser

 Note: The development mode may have certain peculiarities, for more details, please refer to the following link: [StrictMode](https://react.dev/reference/react/StrictMode)